gabbycabigquez/Insurance_data/README.md

 # Insurance_data
-Insurance data manipulation -
-This is a personal project demonstrating data manipulation through SQL using Insurance data set
+This code is demonstrating data analysis through SQL using Insurance data set

 # Content
 This dataset contains 1338 rows of insured data, where the Insurance charges are given against the following attributes of the insured: Age, Sex, BMI, Number of Children, Smoker and Region.
 There are no missing or undefined values in the dataset.